wopfel/archlinux-setup-vb/README.md

 11. Modify `./install-archlinux-inside-vm`:
    - change IP address of the VM host as seen by the virtual machine (mine was 10.0.2.2), see step 6
-   - remove "{...export http_proxy='http://proxy:3128'...}," if you don't have a proxy with this name and port or adjust to fit yours (mine is squid)

 12. Run `./install-archlinux-inside-vm ./install-archlinux-inside-vm.yml`